labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 .. image:: img/bas13.png
 	:width: 100%

 2. In the select menu, choose the 2 gene carts you want to get the difference.
-This means **you’ll get the specific Genomic Objects of each cart** (The common Genomic Objects will be removed).
+This means **you'll get the specific Genomic Objects of each cart** (The common Genomic Objects will be removed).

 .. image:: img/bas14.png
 	:width: 25%

 3. Click on the **CARTS: DIFFERENCE** button.
-4. The difference between the 2 gene carts content will be moved into a new cart, called by default ’**DIFFERENCE**’.
+4. The difference between the 2 gene carts content will be moved into a new cart, called by default '**DIFFERENCE**'.

-.. warning:: **If you need to perform another ’Difference Operation’, do not forget to rename the cart called ’DIFFERENCE’.
+.. warning:: **If you need to perform another 'Difference Operation', do not forget to rename the cart called 'DIFFERENCE'.
 Else, the content will be overwritten.**

 .. image:: img/bas15.png